RedMadRobot/navidux/readme/Roadmap.md

 - Improve inner logic to use with "Rebuild Stack" function.
 - Update mechanic to deliver data between screens.
 - Work with UIWindow and UISplitViewController.
+- When initialize screens need create transitioDelegate and set in in new instance by default (see BSTransitionalDriver TODO)